 Annual Membership — If you’re family really enjoys the Zoo, get an annual membership for lots of perks, including complimentary admission, guest passes and park discounts.
 Membership can pay for itself in just a few visits, so the savings are worth roaring about for animal lovers.

 CityPASS — Denver is now part of the CityPASS program.
 One of eight attractions, the Zoo participates in the ticket bundle discount — perfect for tourists and locals alike.

 Military Discount — They offer $2 off for adults/seniors and $1 off children in the group, with one valid military ID.
 (Discount only valid for daytime admission.)

-Public Transportation Discount — They offer a $2 discount for visitors with a B-cycle membership, a current RTD transfer slip or an EcoPass.
+Public Transportation Discount — They offer a $2 discount for visitors with a current RTD transfer slip or an EcoPass.
 Because parking can be a stampede (especially during the summer), it’s wise to consider using public transportation to get to the Zoo.
 (Discount only valid for daytime admission.)

 Winter Getaway — From November 1 to February 28, admission prices are lower — about $5 less.
 Given Colorado’s crazy weather, there are sure to be plenty of warm, sunny days with no need for a coat, scarf and gloves.

 The regular admission prices for summer (March 1 to October 31) are as follows: $20 for adults (ages 12 to 64); $17 for seniors (age 65+); $14 for children (ages 3 to 11); and FREE for kids (2 and under.)
 Admission gates open 9 a.m. to 4 p.m.
 Grounds close at 5 p.m.